City of Dixon awarded more than $11 million in grants for pedestrian bridge

-DIXON, Ill. — The City of Dixon first looked at bringing new life to its downtown in 1998 with the creation of a team of visionaries whose job would be to pen the plans that would bring new chapters and new amenities to downtown Dixon.
+DIXON, Ill. — The City of Dixon first looked at bringing new life to its downtown in 1998, with the creation team of visionaries whose job would be to pen the plans that would bring new chapters and new amenities to downtown Dixon.

 - includes pedestrian bridge across the old railroad pillars next to Dixon High School, add new trails and pathways in the wooded area of Page Park commonly used for the Reagan Run, create a new pedestrian pathway to the baseball fields and tennis courts, and create significant enhancements to Page Drive, baseball field, parking, and the boat docks.